openaustralia/morph/README.md

 Run `vagrant up local`.
 This will build and provision a box that looks and acts like production at `dev.morph.io`.

+_The first time you're doing this, check `provisioning/requirements.yml` for instructions on installing modules from ansible galaxy_

 Once the box is created and provisioned, deploy the application to your Vagrant box:

     cap local deploy